pluskal-lab/DreaMS_MIMB/README.md

 - This will also open a new tab in your browser, but with a simpler interface.
 - Find and open the notebooks folder, then open the first notebook.

-  **TODO:** Add screenshot or note where this command is run: always in the terminal!

 >  **Tip:**
 > Both JupyterLab and the classic notebook work the same way for this tutorial, choose the one you like best!